KrugST/AppiumExampleVector/README.md

 1. Connect your device to your computer
-2. Run "adb devices" command to make sure your device is connected
+2. Run "adb devices" command to make sure your device is connected 2.1.
+Make sure you enabled developers mode on your device, and debuging is ON.
 3. Install Vector app from google play
 4. Use run.sh to start my automation
   4.1.
 My automation should install SSO app automatically.